lucasduartes/dummyjson-api-quality-suite/docs/test-strategy.md

 In scope: `/test`; `/auth/login`, `/auth/me`, `/auth/refresh`; product list/read/add/update/delete; product search, category filtering, pagination, and field selection; and the specified negative inputs.

 Out of functional API test scope: users as a tested resource, carts, posts, recipes, comments, todos, quotes, IP utilities, sorting, artificial delay, cookies as the primary auth mechanism, token-expiry waiting, cryptographic JWT signature verification, performance/load testing, penetration testing, broad fuzzing, and persistence guarantees.
-CI configuration and reporting infrastructure are planned later as delivery and execution infrastructure; they are not functional API behaviors and are not implemented in this planning phase.
+The npm/Newman execution foundation and JUnit-capable reporting script are delivery infrastructure, not functional API behaviors; no CI-provider workflow is currently included.
 Credentials may refer to a documented DummyJSON user, but no user-resource tests are added.

 ## Collection organization